QianqianShan/Auto_Complete/README.md

 * `cd /usr/local/mysql/bin/`

-*  `./mysql -uroot -p`, password required to enter MySQL monitor, use the password you set up when installing LAMP.
+*  `sudo ./mysql -uroot -p`, run as root password is also required to enter MySQL monitor, use the password you set up when installing LAMP.

-* `create database test;`, create a database called `test`
+* `create database test;`, create a database called `test`.
+Database can be dropped with `drop database test;`
 * `use test;`, switch to test database
 * `create table output(starting_phrase VARCHAR(250), following_word VARCHAR(250), count INT);`, create a table called `output` with three columns: starting_phrase, following_word, count.
 Table can be deleted with `drop table output;`.